nexussays/nexuslib-as3/README.md

 ## Dependencies

-None.
+blooddy-crypto (linked with swc)

 ## Getting Started

-Download one of the [compiled swcs](https://github.com/nexussays/nexuslib/downloads), or clone the repo and reference in your project.
+Download one of the [compiled swcs](http://public.nexussays.com/code/nexuslib/index.html), or clone the repo and reference in your project.

 ## API Docs